Distance and online learning

 The school operates for 40 weeks of the year and follows the same school calendar as other government schools in the NT, sharing the same term and holiday schedule.

-Go to the Alice Springs School of the Air website for further information.
+For more information, go to the Alice Springs School of the Air website.

 Katherine School of the Air